About the Ring Stick Up Cam Wired

 Installing multiple Ring devices?
 The Ring Protect Plus plan ($10/month or $100/year) includes cloud storage for unlimited Ring devices at a single location.

 The Ring app shows you views from all your Ring cameras in one easy-to-navigate interface.

 Just ask Alexa

-I also have good news for Smart home fans — Ring cameras will work with Amazon Alexa-enabled devices for voice control.
-If you have an Amazon Fire TV, or an Echo Show or Spot, you can ask Alexa to show you the live stream from your Stick Up Cam.
+I also have good news for Smart Home fans — Ring cameras will work with Amazon Alexa-enabled devices for hands-free home monitoring.
+You can set regular Echo devices to illuminate and make an announcement when your Ring camera senses motion.
+And if you have an Echo Show or Spot, you can ask Alexa to show you the live stream from your Stick Up Cam.

 Part of your ring of security

 Remember — Ring Stick Up Cam is just one piece of your home protection puzzle.
 Fill in the gaps with these other Ring devices: